 The Perry Foundation donated the site.
 Forty-five percent of the construction costs or $120,262 was provided by Federal Library Aid through the Commonwealth.
 Charlottesville and Albemarle County appropriated $75,000 each.
 Additional funds were donated by individuals and groups, notably the America Association of University Women, who helped equip the meeting rooms, and the Friends of the Library who purchased a film projector and screen.

-When the new Central Library opened in May 1981, Sunday hours were dropped at the branch, and budget cuts in 1982 made further cuts necessary.
-The book collection continued to grow, however, and by 1988 the library had squeezed in 54,000 volumes, twice its designed capacity, and had to reduce seating by a third.
-The South Room, one of the public meeting spaces, and the Bookmobile area were given to the Friends of the Library in 1984 for storage and sales space for their remarkably successful annual book sales.
-Gordon Avenue Library now serves as a donation center for Friends of the Library in addition to hosting the book sales twice a year.
+When the Central Library opened in May 1981, Sunday hours were dropped at the branch, and budget cuts in 1982 made further cuts necessary.
+The book collection continued to grow, however, and by 1988 the library had squeezed in 54,000 volumes, twice its designed capacity.
+The South Room, one of the public meeting spaces, and the Bookmobile area were given to the Friends of the Library in 1984 for storage and sales space for their successful annual book sales.
+Gordon Avenue Library now serves as a donation center for the Friends of the Library in addition to hosting the book sales twice a year.

-With the opening of the Northside Library in 1991, Gordon Avenue Library lost its role as the largest branch, but it has retained its reputation as a welcoming, accessible neighborhood library.
-Programs for children are varied and well-attended, and the strong collection and relative flexibility of a smaller branch allow for innovative programming.
+With the opening of the Northside Library in 1991, Gordon Avenue Library lost its role as the largest branch, but it retained its reputation as a welcoming, accessible neighborhood library.
+Programs for children are varied and well-attended, and the strong collection and flexibility of a smaller branch allow for innovative programming.
 As many as eight programs a week are offered for infants, preschoolers, school-age children and teens, including a drop-in storytime every Saturday morning.
-Adults, as well, can enjoy a variety of programs such as book discussions, movies, and community groups for handcrafts or games.
-Library staff offers instruction for all ages in basic computing and navigating library resources such as databases and downloadable eBooks and audiobooks.
+Adults, as well, enjoy a variety of programs such as book discussions, movies, and community groups for handcrafts or games.

-A bestseller collection to allow quick access to the most popular books; the African-American collection, named for Roland Beauford, an original staff member; and a varied and well-appreciated jazz cd collection; are some of the (more) successful unique offerings at Gordon Avenue Library.
-Now, the eight public computer workstations and public wireless access are used for everything from job searching to social media, educational research and communication.
+A bestseller collection to allow quick access to the most popular books; the African-American collection, named for Roland Beauford, an original staff member; and a well-appreciated jazz cd collection; are some of the successful offerings at Gordon Avenue Library.
+Now, the public computer workstations and public wireless access are used for everything from job searching to social media, educational research and communication.